aws-powertools/powertools-lambda-python/docs/core/logger.md

 #### Flushing on exceptions

 Use the `@logger.inject_lambda_context` decorator to automatically flush buffered logs when an exception is raised in your Lambda function.
-The `flush_buffer_on_uncaught_error` parameter captures and flush all buffered logs records before the Lambda execution terminates.
+This is done by setting the `flush_buffer_on_uncaught_error` option to `True` in the decorator.

 === "working_with_buffering_logs_when_raise_exception.py"